Steps to PMHS Certification

 - a minimum of 2,000 hours of pediatric developmental, behavioral, and mental health (DBMH) clinical practice experience (with or without preceptor) while holding an APRN license - consider using this tracking form to help you count hours

-- either 1 graduate level DBMH course of at least 2 credits or 30 hours of DBMH CE
+- either 30 hours of DBMH CE or 1 graduate level DBMH course of at least 2 credits

 - Exam cost: $300 - Includes $130 nonrefundable registration fee.